jenkins-x/jx/README.md

 ## Contributing

+We welcome your contributions.

-If you're looking to build from source or get started hacking on jx, please see the [hacking guide][hacking] for more information.
+If you're looking to build from source or get started hacking on jx, please see the [Contributing Guide](https://jenkins-x.io/docs/contributing/code/) on the Jenkins X website.

 [![](https://codescene.io/projects/4772/status.svg) Get more details at **codescene.io**.](https://codescene.io/projects/4772/jobs/latest-successful/results)